davidegat/AIRCBot/README.md

 - Supports IRC commands and responses.
 - Authenticates users for private interactions.
 - Maintains a conversation history to provide contextually aware responses.
+- Features a personal conversation history for each user.
 - Supports automatic chat to queries.
 - Limited interaction with channel (if asked by user via UI, or if OP status is given).